LAunchPad

 Welcome to the College of Engineering, Computer Science, and Technology (ECST) at Cal State LA!
 At ECST, students, faculty, alumni, and industry partners alike are engaging with our communities and empowering each other to share, connect and thrive.

-launchpad girl running icon with university badge and college name
+girl running icon with college and university names

 Cal State LA, College of ECST, LAunchPad Summer Program